 SINQ operates as a user facility, meaning that scientists and research groups from around the world can apply for beamtime to conduct experiments using its various neutron instruments.

-The next deadline for the submission of proposals for SINQ will then be 15 May 2025 for the beam time period II-25 between 01 September and 23 December 2025.
+The next deadline for the submission of proposals for SINQ will be 15 May 2025 for the beam time period II-25 between 01 September and 23 December 2025.